-White Asparagus Lemon Cream Pasta is a great way to welcome spring!
-A fresh and sunny dish filled with fresh white asparagus and a touch of parmesan.
+White Asparagus Pasta is a great way to welcome spring!
+A fresh and sunny dish filled with soft white asparagus, some lemon zest, cream and a touch of parmesan.

 White Asparagus Pasta is a great recipe to welcome spring.
-Asparagus is one of the first veggie that want’s to come out in spring, both the green and white kind are actually the same, the only difference is that the white one never get to see the sun.
-They pick it up with the help of a sharp tool under the dirt directly preventing photosynthesis.
-The taste is softer and the texture also and if you peel it right you can even eat it raw.
+Asparagus is one of the first veggies that wants to come out in spring.
+Both the green and white kinds are actually the same, the only difference is the white ones never get to see the sun.
+They get picked up from the soil with the help of a sharp tool preventing photosynthesis.
+Its taste is more delicate and buttery and the texture softer than green ones.

-The main difference to its preparation is that unlike the green asparagus.
-You’ll need to peel its whole body (except the head) about twice because it’s covered with thick fibres which prevent the asparagus from getting tender when cooked.
-If it’s not peeled properly the asparagus will be difficult to eat because of all those fibres.
+The main difference in its preparation is that, unlike the green asparagus.
+You’ll need to peel its whole body (except the head) about twice.
+Because it’s covered with thick fibres which prevent the asparagus from getting tender.
+If it’s not peeled properly the asparagus will be stringy under the tooth because of all those fibres.

-White asparagus are quite pricey so you’ll want to use every single bit of it.
-I suggest you clean your asparagus first and keep all the scraps from it; meaning the foot and all the peeled parts, you can easily make a great purée or soup with it later on.
 Unlike the green asparagus where you brake them to keep solely the tender part, with white ones you won’t need to do it this way.
-You’ll peel all that rough part out anyways and plus you don’t want to get rid of half the length for that price… right?
+You’ll need to peel all that rough part out anyways, plus you don’t want to get rid of half the length for that price… right?
 So just cut about 2 or 3 cm max on the bottom of the asparagus then peel them from under the head to the end until the skin feels tender.
-Sometime white asparagus are quite thick others thin so you’ll have to adjust the amount you peel off.
+Sometimes white asparagus are quite thick other times thin so you’ll have to adjust the amount you peel off.
 Touch the surface and if you feel it stringy keep peeling.

-For highlighting the asparagus I’ve done a light creamy lemon fusilli to accompany it.
-A smooth and lightly flavored cream to highlight and enhance the delicate yet exquisite taste of white asparagus!
+For highlighting the asparagus, I’ve done a smooth and lemony flavoured cream to highlight and enhance the delicate yet exquisite taste of white asparagus!
 The finishing touch is shaved parseman pieces and freshly ground black pepper.
 So simple, easy and yummy!

 - salt and pepper

-- Start by cleaning then cutting the bottom of the asparagus and then peel them (check how above)
+- Start by cleaning next cut the end of the asparagus (2cm off the edge) and then peel them (check details above).

-- Cut the bottom part at about 2 cm high and cut the rest of the asparagus into 3 or 4 to make small pieces
+- Cut the rest of the asparagus into 3 or 4 to make small pieces.

-- Cook them in a big pot of boiling water (use the same water later on for the pasta) until cooked about 5-7 minutes (depending on the size of your asparagus)
+- Cook them in a big pot of boiling water (use the same water later for the pasta) until cooked about 5-7 minutes (depending on the size of your asparagus).

-- Use the same water and cook the fusilli in it (to your favorite consistency)
+- Use the same water, add salt and cook the pasta in it.

-- Add the cream in a small sauce pan with the zest of a lemon, salt and pepper and cook it slowly until warm, it’s should not boil. (trick: when you see the first bubble pop, stop the heat)
+- Add the cream to a small saucepan with the zest of a lemon, salt and pepper and slowly cook it until warm, it should not boil. (trick: when you see the first bubble pop, stop the heat)

-- Drain the pasta, put back in the big pot and add half the juice of the lemon and the cream sauce and mix
+- Drain the pasta, put it back in the big pot, add half the juice of the lemon and the cream sauce and mix.